stakewise/v3-operator/CONTRIBUTING.md

 ## Installation

 1. Install [poetry](https://python-poetry.org/).
-See Dockerfile in project sources for exact poetry version.
+See the [Dockerfile](https://github.com/stakewise/v3-operator/blob/master/Dockerfile) in the project sources for the exact poetry version.
 2. Check out github repo.
 3. Run `poetry install --no-root`.
 This command will install all dependencies including dev dependencies.
 4. Add project directory to `PYTHONPATH`.
 For example: `export PYTHONPATH=`.

 ## Linting and testing

-Github CI pipeline is disabled for pull requests from forked repositories.
-So you have to run linters and tests locally.
+**Note:** The GitHub CI pipeline is disabled for pull requests originating from forked repositories.
+Therefore, you must run linters and tests locally before submitting your pull request.

 1. Run linters: `black src && pre-commit run -a`
 2. Run tests: `pytest`